andrew/ultimate-awesome/README.md

 - [awesome-coding](https://github.com/rubickecho/awesome-coding) - 平时学习、工作中收集整理的文章、文档、网站等等，希望对你们有帮助.
 - [awesome-engineering-management](https://github.com/rudolfolah/awesome-engineering-management) - Engineering manager resources, a curated list of articles, books, frameworks, newsletters, podcasts, courses.
 - [awesome-ai-native](https://github.com/samber/awesome-ai-native) - A curated list of AI-native products: apps and tools where the LLM is the product itself, not a bolted-on feature.
-- [awesome-ai-ml-testing](https://github.com/samuelvinay91/awesome-ai-ml-testing) - This repository serves as a comprehensive collection of resources focused on testing AI/ML systems, which present unique challenges beyond traditional software testing.
-The curated list provides resources for ensuring the quality, reliability, and fairness of AI/ML systems throughout their lifecycle.
 - [awesome-kmd](https://github.com/satindergrewal/awesome-kmd) - A curated list of awesome Komodo Platform frameworks, libraries and software
 - [awesome-cosmwasm](https://github.com/securityDAO/awesome-cosmwasm) - A curated list of awesome CW contracts, tools, libraries and more.
 - [awesome-lab](https://github.com/seifip/awesome-lab) - 👩‍🔬 Awesome tools for lab scientists and research.